By Nhlanhla Nene – Wellbeing Coach & Founder of Mindedjoy

 What are the earliest signs of burnout?

-If rest restores your body but not your mindset, and disengagement is growing, burnout is likely developing.
+If rest restores energy but not engagement, burnout is likely.

 About the Author